oSoWoSo/gumak/README.md

 ### gum
 #### And everything changed
 Maybe for you to...
+If you wanna learn terminal commands but still don't type to much.

-## Check what happend
+## Check it

-PS: Wait for more nice TUIs

 - gme - Gum Make Executable - Simple TUI for chmod a+-x
 - gumaker - Helps you create glamourous shell scripts.

+PS: Wait for more nice TUIs...